Loan Loss Signaling Among Banks Competing with FinTech Firms: Evidence from Peer-to-Peer Lending

-Financial technology (FinTech) companies are increasingly important in the financial system.
-We investigate the effect of peer-to-peer (P2P) lending on traditional banks’ loan losses by examining whether and how P2P lending activity in a state affects loan loss provisions of that state’s commercial banks.
-If P2P lending helps borrowers repay their bank loans, banks might report lower loan loss provisions.
-However, if P2P lending results in higher leveraged borrowers, banks might accrue higher loan loss provisions.
-Using a large sample of US single-state banks during 2009-2017, we find that banks in states where P2P lending volume is higher report higher loan loss provisions.
-This positive relation is stronger for banks with greater exposure to the consumer loan market and for banks whose consumer borrowers are already more leveraged.
-These findings support the overleveraging effect of P2P lending on banks’ consumer borrowers.
-We also find that P2P lending is associated with higher future loan charge-offs, which capture realized loan losses.
-Overall, our study offers new insights into the interaction between FinTech firms and traditional financial institutions.
+Financial technology (FinTech) companies are increasingly important to the financial system.
+We investigate the effect of peer-to-peer (P2P) lending on traditional banks by examining whether and how P2P lending activity in a state affects loan loss provisions among that state’s commercial banks.
+When borrowers take out loans from both a bank and a P2P lending platform, they become more leveraged.
+Banks may signal their anticipation of bad loans due to overleveraged borrowers by increasing their expected future loan losses.
+Using a large sample of US single-state banks from 2010 to 2018, we find that banks in states with a higher P2P lending volume report higher loan loss provisions.
+This positive relation is stronger for banks with greater exposure to the consumer loan market and for those with consumer borrowers who are more leveraged.
+Our findings show that bank managers use loan loss provisions to signal expected credit losses in response to P2P lending.
+We also find that P2P lending is associated with higher future loan charge-offs, which validates the signaling channel.
+Overall, our study offers new insight into the interaction between FinTech firms and traditional financial institutions.

 JEL Classification: G21, G23, G51, M41